 This article reports on an analysis of a small corpus of fiction written for children, extracted from the BNC.
 Quantitative analyses of most frequent words and sequences of words, and of parts-of-speech, were conducted, and compared with their equivalents in two other sub-corpora of the BNC, of adult fiction and of newspaper texts.
 The main findings point to some characteristics of both the fiction corpora which are very similar, and which contrast markedly with the news texts.
 However, more nuanced comparison of concordance lines in which the frequent items occur reveal subtle but telling differences between their use in context in adult fiction and in fiction written for children.

-This list is based on CrossRef data as of 20 june 2020.
+This list is based on CrossRef data as of 26 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.